wurble369/websitetest/pages/getstarted/getstarted_development_journey.md

 ![NHS e-RS API Development Journey](images/getstarted/NHS_eRS_API_Development_Journey-1024x835.jpg)

 Note that not all activities are illustrated.
-For instance, Clinical Safety assessment and Information Governance (IG) assurance.
+For instance Target Operating Model, Clinical Safety assessment and Information Governance (IG) assurance.

 As shown in the figure above, a typical scenario involves the following steps: